peytoncordero/DRI25/creating-simulations.md

 - self
 The keyword self represents an instance of a class and binds its attributes with the given arguments.

-- return
-The return statement allows you to access a value once a given function or method has finished running.
 </Keywords>

 # Part 2 - The Critter Simulator